bmolab/dpg_system/README.md

 The selected node(s) can be duplicated by pressing 'd'.

 Other shortcuts:
-'i' creates an integer ui node
+-'i' creates an integer ui node
-'f' creates a float ui node
+-'f' creates a float ui node
-'v' creates a vector ui node
+-'v' creates a vector ui node
-'b' creates a button node
+-'b' creates a button node
-'t' creates a toggle (checkbox) ui node
+-'t' creates a toggle (checkbox) ui node
-'m' creates a message ui node (which sends / receives strings and lists
+-'m' creates a message ui node (which sends / receives strings and lists

 when you have selected a node, pressing 'o' shows you any additional options that you can set for this node (pressing it again makes this disappear.)